Comprehensive spine, neck and back care in Denver

 Our experienced spine surgery team

-The spine experts at Swedish care for an average of 90 spine surgeries per month, providing patients relief from their back and neck pain.
 With our seasoned nursing staff and fully equipped, state-of-the-art facility, Swedish provides a team approach to support our spinal surgeons, physicians’ offices, post- and pre-operative care providers and rehabilitation specialists.

 Lower back pain is often described as a dull, continuous pain and muscle tenderness along the spine and lower back.
 There are four types of back pain: